section-engineering-education/engineering-education/content/articles/how-to-implement-k-fold-cross-validation/index.md

 ### Conclusion
 The K fold cross-validation technique is helpful when training a model on a small data set.
-If your data set is large, you may not have to use K fold cross-validation.
+You may not need to use K fold cross-validation if your data collection is huge.
 The reason is you have enough records in your validation set to check the machine learning model.
 Also, using the K fold cross-validation on a large data set will take a lot of time and resources.

 Finally, using more folds to check your model consumes more computing resources.
-The higher the number of K, the more time it will take to train the model.
+The higher the value of K, the longer it will take to train the model.
 If K=5, the model trains five times using five different folds as the validation set.
 If K=10, the model trains ten times.

 ### References
 1. https://stats.stackexchange.com/questions/52274/how-to-choose-a-predictive-model-after-k-fold-cross-validation